 And it requires the strength of will to let go of your need to control, to follow God’s design for your marriage and to follow your husband’s lead, to partner with him and to lovingly support him, even when he missteps.

 You can and should be both strong and submissive in your marriage.
 Don’t let anyone try to convince you otherwise.
 Your submission actually makes you powerful.
 True submission is a gift you give to your husband.
 The choice is wholly yours, because submission that is demanded or coerced isn’t biblical submission at all.

 The Problem with Roles in Marriage by Scott Means

 What Submissive Wives are Not by Nina Roesner of The Respect Dare

-The Submission Series – a thoughtful and thorough ten part series from Lori at The Generous Wife.
+The Submission Series – a ten part series from Lori at The Generous Wife.

 His goal is to challenge, provoke, inform and, most of all, equip and motivate you to attain the depth of intimacy, passion, and love you’ve always dreamed of in your marriage.